French president reshuffles Cabinet after election losses

-PARIS (AP) — French President Emmanuel Macron rearranged his Cabinet on Monday in an attempt to adjust to a new political reality following legislative elections in which his centrist alliance failed to win a majority in the parliament.
+He said the government would focus on environmental challenges and “great demographic transitions" and work with local officials, companies and citizens to “transform profoundly our collective action."

+One of Macron's most controversial plans is to raise the retirement age from 62 to 64 or 65.
+His government argues it's needed to avoid bankrupting the state in a country with one of the world's highest life expectancies.
+Macron's chief political rivals oppose the plan as threatening France's social model.

-The latest government reshuffle comes six weeks after Macron appointed Elisabeth Borne to lead a new government coalition at the outset of the president’s second term.
-It's partly a result of rules that Macron — and French presidents before him — had set ahead of the parliamentary vote: Only ministers who retain their seats will remain in government posts.
+The government reshuffle comes six weeks after Macron appointed Prime Minister Elisabeth Borne to lead a new government coalition at the outset of the president’s second term.
+Macron — and French presidents before him — had set a rule before the parliamentary vote: Only ministers who retain their seats will remain in government posts.

 In addition, Damien Abad, the minister of policies for the disabled who is under investigation for rape and sexual misconduct, has been replaced by Jean-Christophe Combe, former director general of the French Red Cross.

-The new cabinet is expected to hold its first meeting later on Monday.

-Allegations of sexual misconduct against Abad emerged just days after Borne, only the second woman in French history to have been appointed prime minister, announced her new government on May 22 following Macron’s re-election in April.
+Allegations of sexual misconduct against Abad emerged just days after Borne, only the second woman in French history to have been appointed prime minister, announced her new government.
+Abad firmly denies the allegations.

 The allegations were particularly embarrassing for the new prime minister and the president, who both claim to be champions of women’s rights and have pledged “zero tolerance” for sexual misconduct.